 Hope Rescue is not a rescue in the conventional sense.
 Established in 2005, we are primarily a co-ordinating rescue.
 Most of our work involves moving dogs from put to sleep or emergency situations.
 We secure rescue spaces for these dogs with reputable rescues such as the Dogs Trust, Blue Cross and RSPCA, together with a number of excellent smaller rescues and breed rescues.
 We will also transport them to the rescue and cover many thousands of miles every month.

 The majority of the dogs we deal with are strays from Local Authority pounds which would otherwise be euthanised once they have completed their statutory 7 days.
 You can read more about the stray dog problem and the associated issues in this article: Stray Dog Problem.
-The main pounds we work with are located in South Wales and the South West of England, but we also help other pounds when we have the capacity.
+The main pounds we work with are located in South Wales but we also help other pounds when we have the capacity.
 We also help other rescues and organisations to move dogs when they are full and have dogs referred to them that they cannot take in.

 "On average we move around 10 dogs a week, but at peak times this can be as high as 25 dogs, many of which are facing destruction."